Matthew E.K. Hall

 2057 Jenkins Nanovic Halls

-Matthew Hall specializes in American political institutions with an emphasis on judicial behavior and policy implementation.
-His first book, The Nature of Supreme Court Power (Cambridge University Press, 2011), won the C. Herman Pritchett Award for Best Book on Law and Courts from the American Political Science Association.
-His second book, What Judges Want: Goals and Personality on the U.S. Supreme Court (Cambridge University Press, 2018), explores the influence of personality traits on the behavior of Supreme Court justices.
-He has also published numerous articles in leading political science journals, including the American Journal of Political Science, the Journal of Politics, Political Analysis, Public Opinion Quarterly, and the Journal of Law and Courts.
-His current research projects examine the influence of personality on elite decision making in both political and business organizations.
+Matthew Hall is an Associate Professor of Political Science and Law at the University of Notre Dame.
+He specializes in empirical legal studies and American political institutions.
+His first book, The Nature of Supreme Court Power (Cambridge University Press, 2011), examines the influence of Supreme Court rulings on the behavior of state and private actors.
+The book won the C. Herman Pritchett Award for the Best Book on Law and Courts from the American Political Science Association.
+His second book, What Judges Want: Goals and Personality on the U.S. Supreme Court (Cambridge University Press, 2018), explores the role of personality traits in shaping the behavior of Supreme Court justices.
+He has also published numerous articles in leading journals, including the American Journal of Political Science, the Journal of Politics, the Journal of Empirical Legal Studies, the Journal of Law and Courts, Law & Society Review, Political Analysis, and Public Opinion Quarterly.
+His current research projects explore judicial legitimacy, procedural justice, and small group dynamics.